-This is a guest post from Meagan Cook – a freelance writer and nursing school student.
+This is a guest post from Meagan Cook.

 As you move through school it is important that you start to work towards getting your name out there for a career.
 Plenty of studies have shown that employers are more likely to look at your social media background than ever before, so making sure you use social media effectively can give you an edge in the market as you close in on your graduation date.